przemyslawjanpietrzak/nano-di/README.md

-# nanoDi lightway dependency injection library
+# nano-di lightway dependency injection library

 This library provides a simple, lightweight dependency injection for TypeScript.
 It supports singleton and transient scopes, constants, and recursive dependency resolution.